-SEND provision and interventions are recorded and monitored, these are updated updated when the intervention is changed or comes to an end.
-These are updated by the class teacher and are monitored by the SENDCo.
-These reflect information passed on by the SENDCo at the beginning of an academic year and are adapted following assessments.
-These interventions are monitored and evaluated termly by the SENDCo and Head teacher and information is fed back to the staff, parents and governors.
+SEND provision and interventions are recorded and monitored, and these are updated termly, or sooner in some cases, when the intervention is changed or comes to an end.
+These are updated by the class teacher and are monitored by the SEND Team.

+These pieces of information are passed on by the SEND Team at the beginning of an academic year and are adapted following assessments.
+These interventions are monitored and evaluated termly by the SENDCo's and Headteacher and information is fed back to the staff, parents / carer and governors.
 This helps to identify whether provision is effective.

-The SENDCo monitors the movement of children within the SEND system in school and provides staff and governors with summaries and updates of changes and progress.
+The SENDCo's monitors the movement of children within the SEND system in school and provides staff and governors with summaries and updates of changes and progress.
+This includes placing children in the register and removing children from the register.